brilliant-mmcguire/brilliant-mmcguire.github.io/index.md

 We want to advance equity, diversity and inclusion in every dimension of what we do and hold ourselves accountable for the results.

 ## Our philosophy & approach
+Big changes result from incremental steps, taken with common purpose, toward a shared vision.
 Innovation is about novel change, experimental variation, introducing new things into established settings.

+Our approach and framework for success rest on our many years of experience delivering tech-enabled innovation.

-- Framework for experiment and adapt.
+- Experiment and adapt
-- Incremental steps can lead to big changes.
-- Iterative plan and predict.
+- Iterative plan and predict
-- Governance.
+- Practical governance

 ## Our commitment & services
 We offer pro-bono and discounted consultancy services alongside grants, simple loans, and equity based seed and follow up financial capital.